1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Local government agencies (as defined in 6 U.S.C. sec 101(13)) and federally recognized tribal governments located in California.
+According to the current listing, eligibility includes: Local government agencies (as defined in 6 U.S.C. sec 101(13)) and federally recognized tribal governments located in California.
 Prior FFY22 and FFY23 SL Program subrecipients are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.